Xatter/PasteAnyway/README.md

 This is a Chrome/Edge/Firefox extension that allows you to paste text into any input field, even if the authors of the website have disabled pasting for god knows what reason.

+# Usage

+The idea is you can paste into the extension's dropdown box and the extension will then 'type' the contents into input field.

 Safari coming soon?

 # Installing a Browser Extension from Source Code